alexp2603/2048/README.md

 Purpose of the project:
 Learning front end development by using vanilla HTML/JS/CSS with a particular focus on classes/IDs, selectors, and logic.
 Will then move on to learning more advanced front end frameworks.

+Update 0.5.1

+Commented some of the code for better reading

+Changed event listener from reset button to entire document for better playability.

 Update 0.5

 Implemented win conditions, activated upon reaching the 2048 tile